akheron/sala/README.rst

 installed, the script can also show test coverage.

 The documentation is in the ``doc/`` directory.
-To build a manpage and a HTML documentation page, invoke
+To build a manpage and a HTML documentation page, run
 ::

     make -C doc